deepfence/PacketStreamer/README.md

 PacketStreamer sensors collect raw network packets on remote hosts.
 It selects packets to capture using a BPF filter, and forwards them to a central reciever process where they are written in pcap format.
 Sensors are very lightweight and impose little performance impact on the remote hosts.
 PacketStreamer sensors can be run on bare-metal servers, on Docker hosts, and on Kubernetes nodes.

 The PacketStreamer receiver accepts network traffic from multiple sensors, collecting it into a single, central `pcap` file.
-You can then process the pcap file or live feed the traffic to the tooling of your choice, such as `Zeek`, `Wireshark` `Suricata`, or as live stream for Machine Learning models.
+You can then process the pcap file or live feed the traffic to the tooling of your choice, such as `Zeek`, `Wireshark` `Suricata`, or as a live stream for Machine Learning models.

 ### When to use PacketStreamer